Isn't fall is such a beautiful time of year? As the

 in contact with those as well.

-Here are some tips to help you stay poison ivy or oak rash free
+Here are some tips to help you stay away from poison oak or

 - Always wear gloves and long sleeves with handling yard debris.